MokoJs/moko/Readme.md

 end with `ing` (eg. `saving`, `creating`, `initializing`).

 Plugin authors are also encouraged to emit their own events to make it easy for users to hook into the plugins.
-See the guide below.

-#### Built in async events:
+### Built in async events:

 Moko will emit the following async events.
-Notice that you must use generators for async events, although your generators do not necessarily need to yield themselves.
+Notice that you must **use generators** for async events, although your generators do not necessarily need to yield themselves.

 - `initializing(attrs)` - called when a model is first initialzed
 - `saving(dirty)` - called before save